wwakabobik/wwakabobik.github.io/content/qa_swagger_generator.rst

                     self.generate_connector_functions(connector_folder_path, tag_data, stripped_tag)

-Then let's add some method to generate connector functions and stores it to folder_path.
+Then let's add some method to generate connector functions and stores it to `folder_path`.

 .. code-block:: python